 The Vice Chancellor of Human Health Sciences reports directly to the Chancellor of the University of California, Davis.
 The position has primary responsibility for all of UC Davis Health (UCDH), which includes the UC Davis Medical Center, and both the School of Medicine and the Betty Irene Moore School of Nursing.
 The Vice Chancellor will participate in campus-wide policy development through membership on the Chancellor's Leadership Council.

-The Vice Chancellor oversees an annual operating budget of \$5.6 billion and directly supervises the following positions:
+The Vice Chancellor oversees an annual operating budget of \$5.6 billion.

+This role will directly supervise the following positions: